Parallelisation of partial differential equations via representation theory

 \Proof

-This result falls out of a couple observations.
-First note that for any orthogonal representation $\rho$ we have $\rho(g)^\top = \rho(g)^{-1} = \rho(g^{-1})$.
-And for any orthogonal matrix $g \in O(d)$ that leaves $\Omega$ invariant integration is left unchanged under an associated change-of-variables:
+This result falls out of a couple observations. \addition{Recall} that for any orthogonal representation $\rho$ we have $\rho(g)^\top = \rho(g)^{-1} = \rho(g^{-1})$.
+And for any orthogonal matrix $g \in O(d)$ that leaves $\Omega$ invariant integration is unchanged under an associated change-of-variables:

-which can be seen since the Jacobian of the change-of-variables is given by $|\det Q| = 1$.
+which can be seen since the Jacobian of the change-of-variables is given by $|\det g| = 1$.
 We introduce the notation of applying a symmetry action $(g \star f)(\bfx) := f(g \bfx)$, so that a symmetry-adapted basis has the property, for $g \in G$,

 and note that the invariance of integration for orthogonal change-of-variables implies that

 Finally, if $a$ is invariant under $G$ we have for any other function $f$ and for $g \in G$